In this piece · 20 sections+

 Tier 3: If You've Run Out of Everything Else

-Friends (1994, 10 seasons, Max)
+Friends (1994, 10 seasons, HBO Max)

 Premise: Six attractive twentysomethings share impossible New York apartments.
 Start here: Season 2, Episode 7 ("The One Where Ross Finds Out").
 Season 1 is slow; skip.
 Who'll love it: People who want comfort TV, insomniacs, anyone who watched this a decade ago and wants to see how it holds up.
-Who'll bounce: Anyone looking for edge; this is warm milk, which is sometimes exactly what you want.
+Who'll bounce: Anyone looking for edge.
+This is warm milk, which is sometimes exactly what you want.
 Time: 236 episodes × 22 min.
 Status: Ended in 2004.
-The specific New York it depicts was already a fantasy when it aired — now it's archaeology.
+The specific New York it depicts was already a fantasy when it aired.
+Now it's archaeology.
 That's part of the charm.
 Not the best sitcom ever made, but the most-watched one in the world for a reason, and the Chandler-Joey chemistry still works.

 Modern Family (2009, 11 seasons, Peacock / Hulu)

 Premise: Three connected families share suburban chaos, mockumentary-style.
 Start here: Pilot.
 It's good.
 Who'll love it: Parents, people who liked the early Office format, anyone who wants a sitcom that doesn't require any homework.
 Who'll bounce: Anyone who wants jokes that go anywhere risky.
 Time: 250 episodes × 22 min.
 Status: Ended in 2020.
-Seasons 1–4 are genuinely great network comedy; after that it becomes the sitcom equivalent of a hotel lobby — fine, professional, nobody's mad.
+Seasons 1–4 are genuinely great network comedy; after that it becomes the sitcom equivalent of a hotel lobby.
+Fine, professional, nobody's mad.
 Phil Dunphy remains one of the great modern sitcom characters and it's weirdly under-discussed.

 Regular Show (2010, 8 seasons, Hulu / HBO Max)

 Premise: Slacker park groundskeepers battle absurd cosmic threats.
 Start here: Season 1, Episode 5 ("The Power").
 The first four episodes are shorter pilots and don't represent the show.
 Who'll love it: Adults who grew up in the '90s, Rick and Morty fans who want something lighter, anyone who's worked a pointless job.
 Who'll bounce: People who see animation and assume it's for kids, people who need realism.
-Time: ~11 min episodes, 261 of them — weirdly easy to watch.
+Time: ~11 min episodes, 261 of them.
+Weirdly easy to watch.
 Status: Ended in 2017.
-A lesser-known pick because Cartoon Network shoved it at kids, but it's one of the best adult-coded animated comedies of the last 20 years — more inventive than most sitcoms ten times its budget.
+A lesser-known pick because Cartoon Network shoved it at kids, but it's one of the best adult-coded animated comedies of the last 20 years, more inventive than most sitcoms ten times its budget.

 Desperate Housewives (2004, 8 seasons, Hulu)

 Premise: Suburban women hide secrets on one cursed street.
 Start here: Pilot.
 The first season is one of the best single seasons of network TV in the 2000s.
 Who'll love it: Fans of Big Little Lies who want more of it and funnier, anyone who likes soap underneath the comedy, people rediscovering it after hearing it's actually sharper than they remembered.
 Who'll bounce: Viewers allergic to twists, anyone who thinks a show needs to be "prestige" to count.
-Time: 180 episodes × 45 min — a real investment.
+Time: 180 episodes × 45 min.
+A real investment.
 Status: Ended in 2012.
 The lesser-known secret here is that this is a comedy, a dark one, and the early seasons are tightly written in a way nobody gives Marc Cherry credit for.
 Bail after season 4; the back half is for completists.

-Family Guy (1999, 22 seasons, Hulu)
+Family Guy (1999, 24 seasons, Hulu)

 One short word on the state of the genre